Here you will find answers to some general planning questions.

 When we receive your application, we will make sure it has been properly completed and we have all the details we need.
 Once accepted, it is registered as a valid application.

 An acknowledgement letter or email will then be sent to you, or your agent if you are employing one, advising you of the date by when you can expect a decision.
 We will also write to neighbours who might be affected by the proposal and ask for their comments.
 Where required, we will also put up a site notice on or near the application site and an advertisement in the local newspaper.

-The planning officer assigned to deal with your application will visit the site to carry out an appraisal of the proposal and will make a recommendation to senior officers.
+The planning officer assigned to deal with your application may visit the site to carry out an appraisal of the proposal and will make a recommendation to senior officers.

 For more detail, please see our website page, What happens to your application.

 What matters are considered in reaching a decision?
 Toggle accordion

 The Council is required to make decisions on applications in accordance with the Development Plan, unless material considerations say otherwise.
 The Development Plan is currently the District Local Plan Review 1994 and associated documents.
 There are also supplementary documents that the Council has adopted and takes into account.
 These can be viewed at Planning policy.